 An excellent piece of equipment to use to strengthen the shoulder is a resistance band.
 When using resistance bands start using a long length, if it is too easy you can shorten the band or double it up to provide more resistance.

-This can be done by attaching the band to something stable, holding one end, with the upper arm fixed against the body and the elbow bent.
-Pull the band so that the hand and forearm move away from the body whilst keeping the elbow against your side.
+- Pull the band so that the hand and forearm move away from the body whilst keeping the elbow against your side

 - Or hold the band between the hands with elbows at the sides and work both at the same time pulling the shoulder blades back.